supercooldave/supercooldave.github.io/2017/STS/deliverables.md

 All projects are presented in a final seminar.
 Each team appointed an opposing team.
-Each presentation will take a 45 minute slot, divided as follows:
+Each presentation will take a 40 minute slot, divided as follows:

 * 30 minutes of content,
-* 10 minutes questioning by opponent,
+* 10 minutes questioning by opponent, and others.
-* 5 minutes for other questions.

 The format of the presentation is discussed below.